 4) Washington DC wasn’t officially a city until 1961!

 This is just as strange as it sounds… Because the district of Columbia was originally set up to seat as the seat of government for the United States, it was not intended to be a city that people lived in.
 This meant that it didn’t have city status and that the people who lived there couldn’t vote.
 This was obviously not appealing to the government of a country who had championed freedom and democracy so it was changed in 1961.
-Today, over 700 million people live in Washington DC, making it the 20th largest city in the US.
+Today, over 700 thousand people live in Washington DC, making it the 20th largest city in the US.